Meadowridge: Housing

 Meadowridge contains mainly detached houses, on large plots.
 The suburb has tranquil, tree-lined streets.
 In September 2025, the average price for a house in Meadowridge was R5.8 million.

 Education

 While Meadowridge does not contain any educational institutions, nearby schools in Bergvliet include Bergvliet Primary School, Sweet Valley Primary School, and Bergvliet High School.

 Commerce

-There are not many commercial plots in Meadowridge, as the suburb id predominantly residential.
+There are not many commercial plots in Meadowridge, as the suburb is predominantly residential.
 Most of Meadowridge comprises medium-sized detached homes, however, the suburb is home to Meadowridge Park n Shop, a shopping center.

 The neighborhood is also close to other commercial locations such as the Constantia Village and Constantia Emporium shopping centers, and Blue Route shopping mall.